pierre-veron/bibtex-clean/README.md

-# clean_biblio
+# bibtex-clean
 Clean and check a bibtex file for a `LaTeX` document.
+Possible to convert journals to abbreviations, and compare journal names to a standard list and check for ambiguity.

 ## Features:
 * removes unused fields (`files`,`groups`,`abstract`, `comment`, `hal_id`,`hal_version`)